aws/aws-sdk-js-v3/packages/credential-providers/README.md

 You can use this helper to create a credential chain of your own.

-A credential chain is a list of functions of the signature `() => Promise<[AwsCredentialIdentity](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-smithy-types/Interface/AwsCredentialIdentity/)>`, composed together such that the overall chain has the **same** signature.
+A credential chain is created from a list of functions of the signature () => Promise<[AwsCredentialIdentity](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-smithy-types/Interface/AwsCredentialIdentity/)>, composed together such that the overall chain has the **same** signature.

 That is why you can provide the chained credential provider to the same field (`credentials`) as any single provider function.

 All the providers from this package are compatible, and can be used to create such a chain.

-As with _any_ function provided to the `credentials` SDK client constructor configuration field, if the credentials returned do not contain an `expiration` (type `Date`), the client will only ever call the provider function once.
+As with _any_ function provided to the `credentials` SDK client constructor configuration field, if the credential object returned does not contain an `expiration` (type `Date`), the client will only ever call the provider function once.
+You do not need to memoize this function.

 To enable automatic refresh, the credential provider function should set an `expiration` (`Date`) field.
 When this expiration approaches within 5 minutes, the provider function will be called again by the client in the course of making SDK requests.